Geri306/notes-app/README.md

 - custom http response messages and status codes ✅

 ### Extra features (if time allows): ###
-- RESTful API with hyperlinks to relevant operations
+- RESTful API with hyperlinks to relevant operations (HATEOAS)
 - grouping of tasks
 - deletable profile
 - delete all note marked as "done"